lore/lore/packages/lore-update/README.md

-# lore-generate-new
+# lore-update

-Creates a new Lore application.
+A command for automatically upgrading a Lore project to a new version.

+This is 100% experimental and not included in the CLI by default.